 The degree to which the broad campaign advocated for in this plan takes off will depend on many factors.
-The following direction is suggested to build momentum: 1) focused attention is needed to more rapidly reduce energy use in buildings; 2) similarly, the efforts underway to increase transit, bicycling and pedestrian modes of travel as well as vanpooling, carpooling, and carsharing need to gain even more traction; 3) innovative efforts are needed to support residents with limited opportunities for renewable energy; 4) grass roots efforts and new partnerships need to be fostered; 5) the paradigm for local environmental/ecosystem protection and restoration needs to expand to consider the stress of climate change; and 6) last not but not least, individuals, businesses, and in effect the entire community need to take the recommendations in this report to heart.
+The following direction is suggested to build momentum: 1) focused attention is needed to more rapidly reduce energy use in buildings; 2) the Town needs to devote more resources towards implementing the plan, starting with creating a Sustainability Coordinator position; 3) similarly, the efforts underway to increase transit, bicycling and pedestrian modes of travel as well as vanpooling, carpooling, and carsharing need to gain even more traction; 4) innovative efforts are needed to support residents with limited opportunities for renewable energy; 5) grass roots efforts and new partnerships need to be fostered; 6) the paradigm for local environmental/ecosystem protection and restoration needs to expand to consider the stress of climate change; and 7) last not but not least, individuals, businesses, and in effect the entire community need to take the recommendations in this report to heart.